maqifrnswa/DecodingPrimer/index.md

 ## Steps to decode/decrypt a message
 Now that we get the "building blocks" for encoding, we can approach decoding!
 1. Do you have characters in the format you expect?
-For daily codes the game Ingress, your final code will be of the format: aaa##keyword###aa, that is 5 digits and the rest letters.
+For daily codes in the game Ingress, your final code will be of the format: aaa##keyword###aa, that is 5 digits and the rest letters.
 So do you have 5 numbers and the rest letters?
 If so, use the **cipher** decryption methods above to translate and substitute until you have the solution.
 You may need a **password** to use some decryption methods (e.g., Vigenere), which may be hidden somewhere else.
 1. If you don't have the right/expected characters, you can try decoding the message using the **coding** schemes listed above.
 Manipulating it should give you something with characters and numbers as expected.
 1. Go to step 1 until there is a solution.